Elvizier/finalCapstone/README.md

 2. Run the task_manager.py file using the command below:
 > python task_manager.py

+* For Python3 on mac, run the task with the command below:
+> python3 task_manager.py

 3. Follow the prompts to log in, add tasks, view tasks, or generate reports.